Bard Behind Bars: An Interview with Miriama McDowell and Jason Te Kare

 We’ve moved on from the idea of seeing ourselves in relation to to Pākehā.
 It’s now about seeing ourselves within ourselves.

-KP: Speaking of segues, this is unwieldy one: from where you are now, what defines Māori theatre for you?
+KP: From where you are now, what defines Māori theatre for you?

 JTK: Perspective.
 If anything, what the current world is reminding us is that different perspectives still exist.
 You know, so often there are things – political speeches like the Orewa speech for example, which remind us that not everyone has come on the ride, not everyone can see things from the Māori perspective.
 And you don’t need to Māori to be able to – I know a lot of non-Māori who understand our perspective.